 Using a channel model of independent distribution partners and resellers to help find, win and grow loyal customers has a long tradition in the IT sector.
-For many the indirect channel has been a major contributor to global success, but for many newcomers making it work remains a constant struggle with disappointing returns.
-Today we are sharing our thoughts on the challenges for a growing software or hardware vendor trying to establish an IT channel partner base in EMEA.
-With our founders having over 25 years each working the IT channel from both sides of the fence we are going to share with you how to most effectively get your products known, with or without the distribution giants that have been around since the beginning.
+For many, the indirect channel has significantly contributed to global success, but for many newcomers, making it work remains a constant struggle with disappointing returns.
+Today, we are sharing our thoughts on the challenges for a growing software or hardware vendor trying to establish an IT channel partner base in EMEA.
+With our founders having over 25 years each working the IT channel from both sides of the fence, we will share with you how to most effectively get your products known, with or without the distribution giants that have been around since the beginning.

-While we agree the channel is the most scalable way to get your products to market, things have changed in recent years.
-Technology and the Internet have changed the way people consume data completely, we have moved away from the humble telephone and glossy brochures.
-The Distribution Centers we once knew with a 500 strong sales floor are no longer.
-Brochures, well they grace the bottom our trade show bags until our next recycling run.
-Email marketing - yes it works, but it has to reach the right people with engaging content rather than being noise thrown into an inbox.
-If we are honest most of the information that leaves a distributor destined for a reseller does not ultimately reach a buying audience, your messaging will simply get lost amongst the other giants in this game, the tier 1 IT vendors, especially if your brand is relatively unknown.
+While we agree that the channel is the most scalable way to get your products to market, things have changed in recent years.
+Technology and the Internet have changed how people consume data, and we have moved away from the humble telephone and glossy brochures.
+The Distribution Centers we once knew with a 500-strong sales floor are no longer.
+Brochures, well, they grace the bottom of our trade show bags until our next recycling run.
+Email marketing works, but it has to reach the right people with engaging content rather than being noise thrown into an inbox.
+If we are honest, most of the information that leaves a distributor destined for a reseller does not ultimately reach a buying audience.
+Your messaging will get lost amongst the other giants in this game, the tier 1 IT vendors, especially if your brand is relatively unknown.

-In addition, the distributors are not just out to make money from selling your products.
-In fact, they will not even put your product on their books without you having to part with a lot of money, vendor marketing is a big source of revenue and a P&L centre in its own right.
-You will undoubtedly be presented with a big shopping list of hard to measure marketing options and perhaps offered a full or part funded head to call on resellers about your products.
-It is a bit like social media advertising today, if you are not paying then you are not visible.
+In addition, the distributors are also out to make money from selling your products.
+They will only put your product on their books without you spending much money.
+Vendor marketing is a significant source of revenue and a P&L centre in its own right.
+You will undoubtedly be presented with an extensive shopping list of hard to measure marketing options and perhaps offered a whole or part-funded head to call on resellers about your products.
+It is like social media advertising today; you are not visible if you are not paying.

-Let us suppose you do decide to spend lots of money to play with these giants.
+Suppose you decide to spend lots of money playing with these giants.
 They display your logo on their website, ask for a consignment of stock on a sale or return basis and then send a few emails to their reseller database.
-What you may then find is that visibility of any campaign opens or clicks are unavailable to you, so there is no actionable data for your sales team to work on.
-If you would like to follow with a call out campaign your friendly giant may offer this as a costly outsourced option using their favoured telemarketing agency.
-We have to realise that distribution sales are very unlikely to actively promote your product as it is unknown and many distribution sales staff are non-technical, so they work within their comfort zone.
-In the vast majority of cases the solution is already designed and the products are already chosen, so most will simply sell what the end user has asked their reseller to provide.
+You may then find that the visibility of any campaign opens or clicks is unavailable to you, so there is no actionable data for your sales team to work on.
+If you would like to follow with a call-out campaign, your friendly giant may offer this as a costly outsourced option using their favoured telemarketing agency.
+We have to realise that distribution sales are very unlikely to promote your product as it is unknown actively, and many distribution sales staff are non-technical, so they work within their comfort zone.
+In most cases, the solution is already designed, and the products are already chosen, so most will sell what the end-user has asked their reseller to provide.

 Here is our staged approach to establishing your brand as a newcomer looking to succeed in the IT channel.